Skip to content

 I also like that it can be used for casual training and that Icarus provides a lifetime guarantee on this shoe.
 In my opinion, it shows that they believe in their product which I enjoy.

-There are certain contexts where I don’t think the Icarus Ascent makes sense, so I’d suggest nailing down how you plan to use this shoe before investing in them.
+There are certain contexts where I don’t think the Icarus Ascent makes sense, so I’d suggest nailing down how you plan to use this shoe before investing in it.

 If you have additional questions about the Icarus Ascent, drop a comment below or reach out to me personally via Instagram (@jake_boly or @that_fit_friend).